 Jalapeño Popper Dip with Bacon

-A dish of popper dip with chips.
+A bowl of the jalapeño popper dip with chips.

 Jalapeño Popper Dip

-We LOVE making Bacon-Wrapped Jalapeño Poppers so this dip was a no brainer.
+We love making Bacon-Wrapped Jalapeño Poppers so this dip was a no brainer.
 You can grill the poppers or bake them and they won’t disappoint!

 Save This Recipe Form